Small-$b$ expansion of the DOZZ formula for light operators: Introduction

-Although the DOZZ formula~\eqref{DOZZ} holds for arbitrary $b$, many applications --- especially in holography --- demand a systematic expansion in the semiclassical limit $b\to 0$, where the central charge $c$ becomes large.
-In this work, we concentrate precisely on that semiclassical regime of Liouville theory formulated on the Riemann sphere.

-There are two distinct behaviors of Liouville correlators as $b\to 0$.
-In the ``heavy'' operator limit, where the Liouville momenta scale as $\alpha_i\sim b^{-1}$, the correlators exponentiate, with a leading contribution proportional to $b^{-2}$, corresponding to the classical Liouville action on the punctured sphere (see~e.g.~\cite{HJ04,HJP05}).
-In contrast, for ``light'' operators with $\alpha_i=b\sigma_i$ and fixed $\sigma_i$, the DOZZ structure constant does not exponentiate in the heavy (semiclassical) sense.
-Instead, it admits a power series expansion in $b^2$.
+Many modern applications --- most notably those relating Liouville CFT data to higher dimensional scattering observables in celestial holography \cite{Stieberger2023a,Stieberger2023b,Melton:2024akx} --- require controlled expansions of exact Liouville ingredients in regimes where the central charge is large.
+The semiclassical limit \(b\to0\) (equivalently \(c\to\infty\)) admits two complementary regimes.
+In the \emph{heavy} limit, \(\alpha_i\sim b^{-1}\), correlation functions exponentiate and are governed by the classical Liouville action on the punctured sphere (see, e.g.,~\cite{HJ04,HJP05}).
+By contrast, in the \emph{light} limit \(\alpha_i = b\sigma_i\) with fixed \(\sigma_i\), the DOZZ structure constant does not exponentiate in the heavy sense; instead, it admits a power series expansion in \(b^2\).

-This light limit has recently received renewed interest because of its direct connection to celestial holography, in which four-dimensional scattering amplitudes of gauge and gravity theories are recast as correlators on the celestial sphere.\footnote{For an introduction to celestial holography and celestial amplitudes, see, for example, \cite{Pasterski:2021rjz,Raclariu:2021zjz,Donnay:2023celestial,Pasterski:2021dqe,Pasterski:2017kqt,Schreiber:2017jsr, Kalyanapuram:2020aya,Banerjee:2020kaa}.} Indeed, it has been demonstrated that certain celestial amplitudes --- most notably maximally helicity violating (MHV) gluon processes --- can be represented as 2d CFT correlators, including Liouville correlation functions with light insertions~\cite{Stieberger2023a,Stieberger2023b,Melton:2024akx}.
-In this correspondence, the leading semiclassical behavior of the Liouville correlators corresponds to tree-level amplitudes, while finite-$b$ corrections encode loop-level effects on the gauge theory side.
-Exploiting this dictionary therefore hinges, first and foremost, on having explicit formulas for the $b^2$ expansion of the DOZZ structure constant with light insertions.

-Thorn's analysis of the small-$b$ expansion of the $\Upsilon_b$-function~\cite{Thorn} provides exactly the toolkit we need.
-In this paper, we adapt this expansion to derive explicit correction coefficients $\Omega_n(\sigma_i)$ for the light semiclassical limit of the DOZZ formula, writing